FigureTechnologies/gradle-semver-plugin/README.md

 *Default Stage*: `Beta`
 *Default Scope*: `Patch`

+#### Flat Mode

+In case there is no `develop` branch the plugin will revert to "flat" mode which just bases all version decisions of `main` and assumes all branches were branched off `main`.

 ### Feature & Hotfix Branches

 Feature & Hotfix branches are similar to `develop` but: